Is Low Pressure Warm Or Cold

 The Influence of Fronts

 When a warm front approaches a region, it typically brings warmer temperatures, as the warm air mass gradually replaces the cooler air mass.
-However, the passage of a cold front is usually associated with a sharp drop in temperature, as the cold air mass pushes the warm air mass out of the way.
+That said, the passage of a cold front is usually associated with a sharp drop in temperature, as the cold air mass pushes the warm air mass out of the way.

-Therefore, the temperature associated with a low pressure system can vary depending on the type of front that is affecting the region.
+Which means, the temperature associated with a low pressure system can vary depending on the type of front that is affecting the region.
 If a warm front is approaching, the temperature will likely be rising.
 If a cold front is approaching, the temperature will likely be falling.

 The Stage of Development